rohan-paul/Pandas-DataScience_MachineLearning-Exercises/installing-Jupyter-notebook-in-Ubuntu.md

 `conda install -c conda-forge jupyterlab`

+**In above the "-c" stands for channel - meaning with above command jupyterlab will be downloaded from conda-forge channel**

 **Step 2 – Install Jupyterlab using Pip**

 **This is what I followed in my Ubuntu 20.04**